AndrewGibbs/PathFinder/docs/guide/usage/advanced.md

 ## Adjustable parameters

 The optional inputs `'plot'`, `'plot graph'` and `'infcontour'` are just three of many adjustable parameters.
-In fact, all of the algorithm parameters defined in [1, Table 4.1](#references) can be easily modified, if the user wishes to do so.
+In fact, all of the algorithm parameters defined in {cite:p}`PFpaper` can be easily modified, if the user wishes to do so.
 Here is a list of adjustable parameters - each can be adjusted by adding the optional input as a text string, followed by the new value.

 |  Parameter |  Meaning |  Default |
 |---|---|---|